Recovery & Addiction

 Days 22–30: Feeling what you’ve been avoiding

-Addiction is rarely just about the substance.
-It’s about what you were using it to escape.
+In the first 30 days of sobriety, you find out what addiction was actually covering.
+It’s rarely just about the substance — it’s about what you were using it to escape.

 Anxiety.
 Depression.
 Trauma.
 Loneliness.
 Whatever you were numbing — it’s still there.
 Around week three or four, a lot of people hit an emotional wall.
 More anxious than when they were using.
 Crying at things they can’t explain.
 Heavy in a way that doesn’t have a clear cause.
 Some people describe feeling worse than during active use, which is disorienting and, honestly, unfair.